Home » The Importance of Email Etiquette in Personal Communications in 2026

 [Your Name]”

-The second email expresses gratitude and takes the time to convey thoughtfulness.
-It shows that you’ve put effort into the message, which strengthens the personal connection.
-(But is an email better than a handwritten hardcopy thank you card sent via snail mail?)
+The second email expresses gratitude and takes the time to convey genuine thoughtfulness.
+It shows that you’ve put effort into the message, strengthening the personal connection.
+But is an email better than a handwritten hardcopy thank-you card sent via snail mail?
+Hmmm…

 Strengthening Personal Connections

-Emails can be an opportunity to connect on a deeper level with people you care about.
-Whether you’re reaching out to an old friend or checking in on family members, email gives you space to articulate your thoughts in a more reflective way.
-Good email etiquette ensures that your message is well-received and that the tone is appropriate for the nature of your relationship.
+Emails can be an opportunity to connect more deeply with people you care about.
+Whether you’re reaching out to an old friend or checking in on family members, email gives you space to articulate your thoughts more reflectively.
+Good email etiquette ensures your message is well received and that the tone is appropriate for the nature of your relationship.

 Example: